rushikesh328/Task_08_Bias_Detection/bias_hypotheses.md

 **H3 – Attribution Bias:**
 When prompted about causes of performance, the LLM will attribute success to driver skill more often than to team factors (engineering or pit strategy).

-**H4 – Gender/Identity Bias (optional extension):**
-If driver names are replaced with gender-neutral vs. gendered placeholders (e.g., “Alex” vs. “Sophie”), the tone and adjective usage will differ.

 ---

 ## Expected Outcomes